mayakraft/Panorama/readme.md

-# Spherical Panorama
-### 360° virtual reality window for iOS
+# virtual reality window
+### for equirectangular projections
-* reads an equirectangular projection - the same format that panorama-stitch apps use
+* the same format that many panorama-stitch apps use
 * accelerometer-oriented
-* OpenGL acceleration

 example source data:

 ![like this](https://raw.github.com/robbykraft/Spherical/master/Spherical/park_small.png)

-acceptable sizes: (4096×2048), 2048×1024, 1024×512, 512×256, 256×128 ...
+acceptable image sizes: (4096×2048), 2048×1024, 1024×512, 512×256, 256×128 ...

 * (devices after 2012)

 ## setup

+from an empty project include `PanoramaView.h & .m` and `Sphere.h & .m` and an image file

+in your `ViewController.m`, typically in `viewDidLoad`:

 ```objective-c
 panoramaView = [[PanoramaView alloc] initWithFrame:[[UIScreen mainScreen] bounds]];